 Your child will receive a keyring with the tricky words that they will learn by sight to support them with gaining fluency when reading.
-More words will be added when they are ready.
+Please start by learning the pink tricky words, we will let you know when to move onto the next colour.